sandoiustefan-svg/vehicle-sound-classification/README.md

-# Applied ML Group 7 🛠️
+# Vehicle Sound Classification 🚗🔊

 **Welcome to this Applied Machine Learning!** This code is designed to classify a vechile type out of 8 classes based on a .wav audio file.